initgrep-com/initgrep.blog/_authors/sheikh irshad.markdown

 github: igagrock
 twitter: imshykh
 facebook: irshsheikh
-aboutMe: Hi there.., I hope you're doing great.
-I am a software developer based in Bengaluru and a technology enthusiast.
-I constantly explore new software languages and try my best to write about it.
+aboutMe: Hi..!
+I am a technology enthusiast based in Bangalore.
+I constantly explore new software technologies and occasionally write about them.
+I work with Luxoft India as a senior full-stack engineer.
+You can reach out to me here - 👇.
-meta: Hi there.., I hope you're doing great.
-I am a software developer based in Bengaluru and a technology enthusiast.
-I constantly explore new software languages and try my best to write about it.
+meta: Hi..!
+I am a technology enthusiast based in Bangalore.
+I constantly explore new software technologies and occasionally write about them.
+I work with Luxoft India as a senior full-stack engineer.
+You can reach out to me here - 👇.
 ---